 This list will detail all of the transactions you’ve made on your card during the statement period.
 It should include the date of the transaction, the posting date of the transaction, the description of the transaction, the reference code and the dollar amount.
 Again, it’s wise to look over your transaction history to make sure that you haven’t been charged incorrectly or fraudulently in the previous statement period.
 Most credit cards also come with mobile apps which allow you to check your transaction history, so you won’t have to wait for your statement to arrive to check these details.

 Screenshot from RBC, annotated by Finder.

 9. Interest rate

-While banks usually present the interest rate as an annual percentage, it’s actually charged on your transactions on a daily basis.
+While banks present the card’s interest rate as an annual percentage rate (APR), interest is actually charged daily.
 You can view the interest rate on your account to see how much your balance is collecting in interest, including your purchases, balance transfers and cash advance transactions.
-Purchases won’t begin to accrue interest until the interest-free grace period ends, however cash advance transactions usually accrue interest immediately.
+Purchases won’t begin to accrue interest until the interest-free grace period ends, however, cash advance transactions usually accrue interest immediately.

 10. Rewards points or cash back

 This is not standard on all credit card statements since not all credit cards offer rewards points or cash back.
 You can expect these details only if you use a rewards credit card, a travel rewards credit card or a cashback credit card.
 If you do, your statement will likely inform you of points or cash back earned during the statement period, the total number of points in your account and points or cash back redeemed during this period.
 You can also monitor how much points or cash back you’ve earned through your online rewards program account.